-Understanding what's happening requires recognizing that age verification laws are trojan horses for comprehensive internet surveillance.
-While politicians claim they're protecting children, these laws create infrastructure for tracking every click, correlating online activity with real identities, and building behavioral profiles that will follow you forever.
-Louisiana started it, Texas expanded it, and now over a dozen states have similar laws in various stages of implementation.
-The patchwork of requirements means you might need to verify your age multiple times daily just to access legal content you have every right to see.
+You need to understand what's really going on here - age verification laws are basically trojan horses for massive internet surveillance.
+Sure, politicians say they're protecting kids, but these laws actually build the infrastructure to track every single click you make.
+They're correlating your online activity with who you really are and creating behavioral profiles that'll stick with you forever.
+Louisiana kicked this whole thing off, then Texas made it even worse, and now you've got over a dozen states with similar laws at different stages.
+The real kicker?
+This patchwork of rules means you might have to verify your age multiple times every day just to see perfectly legal content that you have every right to access.

 Practical Protection Strategies